killers78/website/platforms/computing/runtime/logo/logo.md

-# Logotipo do Produto A
+# Logotipo do Produto Runtime
 ![Logotipo do Produto A](url-para-o-logotipo-aqui.png) Descrição breve do logotipo, se necessário.